ludmilalima/curso-Csharp/README.md

 "git commit -m "title-commit-relacioned message" -m "description-commit-relacioned message""\
 "git push" to load locals files to the remote repository "git push -u <location-of-git-repo> <branch-to-push-to>"  e.g. origin master and -u or --upstream set these arguments to pushing to by default
+"git submodule add <url> <folder-name>" to create a folder into the actual repo